aishwarya8615/dataviz-project-template-proposal/README.md

     - This scatter plot would help in finding the correlation between life expectancy and healthcare expenditure inturn helping countries to improve the life span.
 * Bar chart/Scatter Plot of Life Expectancy Vs Alcohol Consumption    - Due Date: 10/16/2019
     - The positive/negative relationship of Alcohol consumption to life expectancy is determined.
+ * Interactive Area/Line Chart of Infant and Adult mortality Vs Life Expectancy over 15 years. -  Due Date: 10/30/2019
+     - Interactive chart, highlighting the input category on mouse hover.

+## Future Scope
 * Bivariate Choropleth map with interactive filtering  - Due Date: 10/23/2019
     - This interactive map helps in analyzing whether the densely populated countries have lower life expectancy or not.
     - Color coding denotes the different populated areas(densely populated areas have darker shades than less densely populated ones).Should be able to select the country on mouse click.
     - Mouse hover displays country name, population and life expectancy.
- * Interactive Area/Line Chart of Infant and Adult mortality Vs Life Expectancy over 15 years. -  Due Date: 10/30/2019
-     - Interactive chart, highlighting the input category on mouse hover.
+ *  Combining the Map and a histogram-dynamically changing the Life Expectancy based on the countries chosen.